 Clear blue Adriatic Sea, a coastline that never seems to end, magnificent views, full of history and friendly people should make Croatia on your must-visit list.
 Croatia is a very welcoming country for families and there is a lot to see and do.
 We explored this country for 16 days and if the opportunity ever comes up again we would definitively revisit this wonderful country again.
-Here is the 16-day itinerary of our travels through Croatia with kids.
+Here is our itinerary of our travels through Croatia with kids.

 What You'll Find in This Post